tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 but it requires access to the previous version's serialisation details for accurate comparison, therefore all service changes need to be tracked.

-As discussed in [the prior section](#security-and-authentication), when considering an RPC system, there are also security issues like permissions, encryption, data integrity, confidentiality, privacy, and non-repudiation which sometimes are important for business reasons and need to be considered.
+As discussed later in [section](#security-and-authentication), when considering an RPC system, there are also security issues like permissions, encryption, data integrity, confidentiality, privacy, and non-repudiation which sometimes are important for business reasons and need to be considered.

 ### RPC Code Sample
 Run the `com.weareadaptive.grpc.Main` class in folder `code/grpc`.
 - This starts a thread for a server and a separate thread for a client that communicates a greet message.

 ## Message Passing in Distributed Systems